trixing/venus.mqtt-influx/README.md

 - For the phased measurements, L1, L2, L3 it will create another Lx
   datapoint as the sum (for Current and Power) or mean (for Voltage) of the values.
 This again is facilitate easier graphing.
+- It will ignore all messages of type string as they change rarely
+- It will send keepalive messages to the MQTT broker, otherwise the GX device will stop sending things our way.

 ## Downsampling